Merp4/KeybowFlow/docs/INSTALLATION.md

 Keybow 2040 firmware builds (official): https://circuitpython.org/board/pimoroni_keybow2040/

-A compatible UF2 firmware file is also included in the project releases for convenience and compatibility.
-If you encounter issues with the official firmware, use the UF2 provided in the release artifacts.
+Some releases include a UF2 firmware file.
+If you encounter issues with the official firmware, try the UF2 included with the release.

 ## Install release artifacts